egenomics/scQCEA/index.md

 The easiest way to generate an interactive summary QC report is run the RUN_ME.R script from the RStudio.
 The required inputs are a gene-cell count matrix, feature-barcode matrices, and tSNE and UMAP projections from 10X CellRanger count.

 ### Installation

 To install, run the RUN_ME.R script from the RStudio.
 All dependency packages automatically will be downloaded, installed and loaded from CRAN-like repositories.
-The following versions of its dependencies are compatible with the library,
+The following versions of its dependencies are compatible with the library:

 Attached packages:
 readr_2.1.0